rhrishik02/data150/AnnotatedBibliography.md

 Authors: Utz Pape, Philip Wollburg

+Pape, Utz, and Philip Wollburg.
+"Estimation Of Poverty In Somalia Using Innovative Methodologies".
+2019.
+World Bank, Washington, DC, doi:10.1596/1813-9450-8735

 Readily available data in Somalia is extremely deprived, thus making any statistical calculations or estimates of poverty very difficult.
 As a result, the World Bank implemented the second wave of the Somali High Frequency Survey in hopes of estimating national poverty indicators.
 This article explains how the survey overcomes the lack of statistical infrastructure and specific insecurity in Somalia through methodological and technological adaptations in four areas.
 Primarily, geospatial techniques and high-resolution imagery were used to model the spatial population distribution, build a probability-based population sampling frame, and generate enumeration areas to overcome the lack of a recent population census.
 Second, the survey adapted logistical arrangements, sampling strategy using micro-listing, and questionnaire design to limit time on the ground based on the Rapid Consumption Methodology.
 Third, correlates were derived from satellite imagery and other geospatial data to estimate poverty.
 Fourth, special sampling techniques were employed to capture the non stationary nature of the nomadic population.
 In an area like Somalia where infrastructure and means to collect data is lacking, it becomes ever harder to measure indicators that shed light on the status of poverty in hopes of development purposes.
 Assessing and analyzing poverty is crucial to implement development and that process is rooted in understanding/collecting the data.
 Scientists must find innovative ways and create alternatives of collecting data when faced with challenges like the lack of indicators.
 Thus, the survey proposes to overcome that challenge in the variety of ways described above and understanding how the survey does so is vital for development.

 Sen’s definition of development involves roles of freedom as well as evaluative systems for development.
 By using the survey to compile and gain a better understanding of data where there is a lack of statistical infrastructure, it becomes possible for scientists and development experts to effectively evaluate poverty and means of poverty reduction.